polarityio/confluence/README.md

 If checked, the integration will return Confluence space names that contain the search term

+### Reduce Search Fuzziness

+If checked, the integration will return fewer results with more of an exact string match on your entities.

 ### Confluence Page Search

 If checked, the integration will search keywords/phrases in Confluence pages